SeverinDK/FaderJS/README.md

 ###Live Demo
 CodePen Demo: http://codepen.io/SeverinDK/pen/BLdrLN

-Test code for the demo is shown below.
-I added mouse events to show start/stop.
+The demo shows how to use the fader to fade between different background images.
+The same demo is included in the example folder.
+I added a timeout to stop the fader around 6 seconds after it starts.
 Stopping the fader will pause the animation and starting it again will cause it to pick up where if left off.
-There is also a restart function that will reset everything back to the initial state and start again.

 <hr>